Revolutionary Papers

 Series: Revolutionary Papers Teaching Tools

-Free Palestine was a monthly newspaper published in Britain from 1968 until 1984, after which it moved to Australia from where it continued publication until 1992.
+Free Palestine was a monthly magazine published in Britain from 1968 until 1984, after which it moved to Australia from where it continued publication until 1992.
 The first issue of the paper in June, 1968, featured an editorial outlining its aims and positions: “As a group of Palestinian Arabs residing in the UK, we hope […]

 Communiques were central to the coordination of the mass popular uprising that challenged Israeli rule over Palestinians from 1987 until the early 1990s.
 These short political texts were called manasheer or bayanat al-Intifada, in Arabic.
 The Teaching Tool, Manasheer of the First Palestinian Intifada, profiles one such bayan, the first of the serialized bayanat distributed by […]